What is endovascular coiling?

 - The coils poking through the aneurysm or a blood vessel

 - Loss of consciousness

-- Paralysis of one half of the body
+- Paralysis of 1 half of the body

 - Blood clot

-- An area of swelling caused by a collection of blood (hematoma)
+- Area of swelling caused by a collection of blood (hematoma)

-- Loss of the ability or speak or the ability to understand speech (aphasia)
+- Loss of the ability to speak or understand speech (aphasia)

-There may be other risks depending on your specific medical condition.
+You may have other risks depending on your specific health condition.
 Discuss any concerns with your healthcare provider before the procedure.